7 Best Coffee Scales: Reviews and Buying Guide

 This unit is by far the most accurate on this list.
 It is built to last you a lifetime and sports a design that matches any coffee maker, automatic or manual.
 Get it for your own kitchen or give it to your pour over coffee snob friend, you won’t regret it.
 Don’t forget to tell us about your top pick in the comments section below.

-Yes, you need a scale for pour-over coffee.
+Yes, you need a a good coffee brewing scale for making pour-over coffee.
 This doesn’t mean you must get a fancy model.
 An ordinary scale that measures water and coffee will suffice.
 A scale with a timer, however, will be more convenient for timing bloom and pours.

 The ratio of coffee to water is one tablespoon of grounds per 6 fluid oz of water, according to the National Coffee Association.
 However, these measurements are volumetric and should be regarded as guidelines.
 The Specialty Coffee Association of America uses 55 grams of coffee to one liter of water as “the golden ratio.”
 Baristas use a range of ratios of coffee to water, from 16:1 up to 19:1, depending on the shop’s style and personal taste.